-‘Multiple fatalities’ reported after two aircraft collide in California – latest
+‘Multiple fatalities’ reported after two aircraft collide in California – live

-California plane crash – live: ‘Multiple fatalities’ reported after two aircraft collide in Watsonville
+Watsonville plane crash – live: ‘Multiple fatalities’ reported after two aircraft collide in California

 Single engine Cessna and twin engine Cessna collided on final approach

-Two small aircraft collided while attempting to land at an airfield in Santa Cruz County, California, where authorities have reported “multiple” fatalities.
+At least two people have died after two small aircraft collided while attempting to land at an airfield in Santa Cruz County, California.

 The crash occured at approximately 2.56pm PST at the Watsonville Municipal Airport.
-Multiple agencies responded to the scene around 3.37p.m., according to city officials.
+Multiple agencies responded to the scene at 3.37pm, according to city officials.

-A single engine Cessna and a twin engine Cessna appear to have collided on final approach.
+A single engine Cessna and a twin engine Cessna appear to have collided on their final approaches to the airport.

+There were three people on board the two aircraft, and officials said at least two of the three had died.
 No one on the ground was injured, according to the Federal Aviation Administration.
-There were reportedly at least three people onboard the aircrafts.

-The agency and the National Transportation Safety Board are also investigating, according to reports.
+The agency and the National Transportation Safety Board are also investigating.

+A photo from the city of Watsonville showed damage to a small building at the airport, with firefighters on the scene.

+The planes were about 200 feet (61 metres) in the air when they crashed, a witness told the Santa Cruz Sentinel.

 Three people were were on board planes, no injuries on the ground, according to FAA